jrs-coding-school/jrs-pre-work-workshop/js-functions/index.md

 }
 ```

 - Variables that are declared outside of functions are dangerous.
-Global variables are accessible from within a function.
+Global variables are accessible from within all the functions.
 Danger!
+Side effects ahead!

 ```
 var imOutside = "I hope I don't change!
 That would be a nasty side effect.";